Jewish Confederation of Ukraine

 The Jewish Confederation of Ukraine (JCU) is an association of Ukrainian public organizations founded in 1999.
 The Confederation unites independent social, charitable and religious Jewish organizations in Ukraine.

 History

 The Jewish Confederation of Ukraine is an association of national, regional, and local Ukrainian organizations that strengthen and support Jewish Ukrainian relations.
 It was formerly established in April 1999 at a meeting attended by representatives of 294 Jewish groups and organizations.

-The JCU was set up by four umbrella organizations: the Union of Jewish Religious Organizations of Ukraine, the Society for Jewish Culture/Jewish Council of Ukraine, the Association of Jewish Organizations and Communities-VAAD of Ukraine, and the Kiev City Jewish Community.
+The JCU was set up by four umbrella organizations: the Union of Jewish Religious Organizations of Ukraine, the Society for Jewish Culture/Jewish Council of Ukraine, the Association of Jewish Organizations and Communities-VAAD of Ukraine, and the Kyiv City Jewish Community.

 In September 2018 the JCU and the American Jewish Committee (AJC), signed an association agreement to formalize their collaborative relationship.

 Mission

 The mission of the JCU is to unite the Jews of Ukraine, to help the Jewish communities in the country and to support the State of Israel.
 They also aim to preserve Jewish history, culture and the memory of the Holocaust, while increasing the awareness of the role that the Jewish community has played in the history of Ukraine.
 The JCU also works to combat anti-Semitism and encourage international support for Ukraine's independence.